Two-Scalar Bose-Einstein Condensates: From Stars to Galaxies: Conclusion

 In this paper, we have demonstrated interesting features in a two scalar BEC system with spherical symmetry.
 We have developed numerical code to solve the system exactly.
 We first verified its stability against radial perturbations by performing numerical time evolution.
 We then went on to show two main features of the system:

-1) \textbf{Galactic Scale:} The difference of the mass of the two scalars allows us to extend the BEC mass profile in the $C-M$ plane from a curve to a region.
+1) \textbf{Galactic Scale:} The difference of the mass of the two scalars allows us to extend the BEC mass profile in the $C-M$ plane from a curve to a region, hence open up new parameter space.
 This is due to the fact that, with a fixed set of theory parameters, $[M_{BS}(\Phi_1(0)), C_{BS}(\Phi_1(0))]$ is extended to $[M_{BS}(\Phi_1(0), \Phi_2(0))$, $C_{BS}(\Phi_1(0), \Phi_2(0))]$.
-We show that this solves the problem \cite{Deng:2018jjz} that one scalar BEC cannot fit the dark matter core profile at the galactic scale.
+We show that this {\hl has interesting indications} to the problem \cite{Deng:2018jjz} that one scalar BEC cannot fit the dark matter core profile at the galactic scale.

 2) \textbf{Stellar Scale:} At the stellar scale with $m\sim 10^{-10}\;\mathrm{eV}$, we show that the non-gravitational interactions between the two scalars $\Phi_1^2 \Phi_2^2$ can play an important role in stabilizing the system up to high compactness.
 This is similar to the fact that $+\phi^4$ self-interaction stabilizes the system and achieves compactness $C\sim \mathcal{O}(0.2)$.
 This has important implications for possible detections at LIGO-Virgo.
 In addition, with $m_1\neq m_2$, we show that the transitioning from $\Phi_1$ dominating to $\Phi_2$ dominating holds for different choices of $\lambda's$.
 In particular, in the case of $\lambda_1\cdot \lambda_2<0$, the stability is determined by the dominating scalar with highest occupation number.
 This also hints at interesting phenomenology at gravitational detectors such as LIGO-Virgo and LISA.